Norman Walsh (cricketer): State career

-Post First-Class career
+Later career

 Walsh returned to Sturt Cricket Club for the 1926-27 season.
 In October 1926 he was once again selected in an intra-state trial match ahead of the district and Sheffield Shield seasons, but was mediocre, and pulled out of a second trial match later the same month.
 In November he was reportedly in contention to be selected for a South Australian tour of New Zealand.
 In December he was selected in a team of Prince Alfred College alumni which played a game against the current College cricket team, and in January 1927 he played in a Prince Alfred College alumni vs St. Peter's College alumni match in which he scored a century which was hailed as a return to form, as he had been poor in the district season.
 In March he scored 70 in 107 minutes for Sturt in a district semi-final which was described as consisting of pretty batting and featured a large six, but scored a duck in the final against Port Adelaide which Sturt lost.

 In the off-season Walsh injured himself playing football for a Prince Alfred College alumni side which he was captaining and missed the first game of the 1927-28 district season.
 The injury persisted until late October, and after recovering he played for Sturt in the B Grade side, scoring 39 and 71, to prepare for A Grade cricket again.
 He scored just 9 in his first innings in A Grade cricket for the season.
 He scored 116 against Adelaide in the fourth round, and 125 against Glenelg in the fifth round.
 In January 1928 he participated in a net session for promising South Australian juniors coached by Patsy Hendren at the Adelaide Oval.
 At the end of the 1927-28 rounds in March he had scored 377 runs at an average of 62.83 in the season.
 He scored 16 and 63 in a semi-final against East Torrens which Sturt lost, and after the finals he had reached 502 runs for the season, the most of any batsman for Sturt.
 He played football again in the off-season and vice-captained South Australia in an amateur game against a Victorian side in May 1928.
 In August he was awarded a Trophy for best A Grade batting in the previous season at a Sturt Cricket Club event.